NOTE: Many of the files linked on this page are very large. A high-speed Internet connection is strongly recommended.

 The Development of Parks and Recreation facilities create healthy communities, protect valuable natural and cultural resources, provide recreation opportunities, reduce crime and vandalism, increase efficiency and sustainability, and foster responsible economic development.
-To read more about the annual Park Improvement Plan and the Healthy Edge: Active Living Park Design Guidelines follow the links below.
+To read more about the department's plans for "Going Green", and the Healthy Edge: Active Living Park Design Guidelines follow the links below.

 Lakeside Riverway Trails Plan

 The County of San Diego in coordination with the Cities of Chula Vista and San Diego have prepared the Habitat Restoration Plan & Non-native Plant Removal Guidelines (Plan).
 The goals of the Plan are to 1) remove populations of non-native vegetation and 2) to manage and minimize the expansion of non-native species with in the Otay Valley Regional Park (OVRP).